AuroraMaster/react-native-ohos-library/en/react-native-file-selector.md

 ## Use Codegen

+Version >= @react-native-ohos/react-native-file-selector@1.0.3, compatible with codegen-lib for generating bridge code.

-If this repository has been adapted to Codegen, generate the bridge code of the third-party library by using the Codegen.
-For details, see[ Codegen Usage Guide](/en/codegen.md).
+If this repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
+For details, see [Codegen Usage Guide](/en/codegen.md).

 ## Link

-Currently, HarmonyOS does not support AutoLink.
-Therefore, you need to manually configure the linking.
+Version >= @react-native-ohos/react-native-file-selector@1.0.3 now supports Autolink without requiring manual configuration, currently only supports 72 frameworks.
+Autolink Framework Guide Documentation: https://gitcode.com/openharmony-sig/ohos_react_native/blob/master/docs/zh-cn/Autolinking.md

+This step provides guidance for manually configuring native dependencies.

-Open the harmony directory of the HarmonyOS project in DevEco Studio.
+Open the `harmony` directory of the HarmonyOS project in DevEco Studio.

 ### 1.Adding the overrides Field to oh-package.json5 File in the Root Directory of the Project